AnantharamanLab/TYMEFLIES_Viral/Database_VOG97/README.md

-# VOG209
+# VOG97

-Release date: Dec 07, 2021
+Release date: Apr 19, 2021

-Release number: VOG209
+Release number: VOG97

-Data source: NCBI Refseq release 209
+Data source: NCBI Refseq release 97

-Number of HMMs in this release: 28406 (only the marker HMMs will be used)
+Number of HMMs in this release: 25399 (only the marker HMMs will be used)

 (for [Taxonomical classification](https://github.com/AnantharamanLab/TYMEFLIES_Viral/tree/main/Taxonomic_classification))